Understanding alerts¶

 |---|---|---|

-| Critical | Will almost certainly cost organic traffic if left unfixed. | Homepage goes noindex. |
+| 🔴 Danger | Will almost certainly cost organic traffic if left unfixed.
+Email goes out immediately after the crawl batch finishes. | Homepage meta robots flips to noindex. |

 Responding to an alert¶